 Getting that post-Iceland blues is a common thing.
 But how do the locals feel when they have been away from the land of ice and fire for a while?
 What do Icelanders miss when they are away?

 Kay tells you all about her top 5 favorite places in Iceland.
 These places include the ever so stunning Ásbyrgi and Hofsós village in the North.

-Ásbyrgi Canyon is a stupendous horseshoe-shaped canyon, created by catastrophic glacial flooding, it is 3.5 km long and over 1 km wide with dramatic cliffs.
+Ásbyrgi Canyon in North East iceland is a stupendous horseshoe-shaped canyon, created by catastrophic glacial flooding, it is 3.5 km long and over 1 km wide with dramatic cliffs.
 In summer, the base of the canyon is covered with wildflowers.
 Rowan and birch trees are plentiful and a cacophony of birdsong is amplified by the exceptional acoustics.
 Hiking here is very special.

 Deep within Ásbyrgi, there is a shallow tranquil pool.
 Maybe your inner poet will be inspired?
 Einar Benediktsson, the Icelandic poet, lawyer, and entrepreneur, wrote Summer Morning at Ásbyrgi.
 This poem likens the shape of the canyon to a hoof-print made by Sleipnir, the eight-legged horse of Norse mythology.

 Hofsós, Skagafjörður is one of the oldest trading settlements in Iceland.
 There is a wonderful swimming pool with outstanding ocean views.
 The wooden houses down on the harbor are home to The Emigration Center, learn about the intrepid Icelandic people who moved to Canada over 100 years ago.
 Local horse farms offer riding tours, or maybe you are up for some white-water excitement?
 Try the level 4 Beast of the East or the Wonderful West Family Rafting Adventure.
 Both operate from the nearby Hafgrímsstaðir Farm Rafting Base.